avimallick/avimallick/README.md

 🧠 Previously developed a **COBOL-to-Python migration pipeline** using reverse engineering and formal verification, turning ancient enterprise code into clean, testable Python.

-🚀 I like playing with the deep stack — distributed simulation using Dask, provisioning compute with Terraform & Ansible, or building my own vector DB from scratch.

 ---

 ### 📫 Let's Connect